LAND DIVIDED: LAND AND SOUTH AFRICAN SOCIETY IN 2013, IN COMPARATIVE PERSPECTIVE

 The programme

-Photographic exhibition
+Photographic exhibitions

-A highlight of the conference will be the launch of a photographic exhibition on the multiple meanings of land in South Africa, past and present.
-This will be co-curated by Paul Weinberg and David Goldblatt, who have both spent much of their careers exploring the contested nature of land and landscape in South African society.
-The exhibition will be a public event that will address all four conference themes visually.
+A highlight of the conference was the launch of Umhlaba 100 years: commemorating the 1913 Land Act a photographic exhibition on the multiple meanings of land in South Africa, past and present.
+The Iziko National Gallery is hosting the exhibition, co-curated by Paul Weinberg of UCT Library and David Goldblatt, the pre-eminent documentary photographer.
+Both have spent much of their careers exploring the contested nature of land and landscape in South African society.
+The public exhibition addresses all four conference themes visually.
+Archbishop Ndungane will give the key note address at the exhibition opening.

 Host institutions